gonzalezreal/SimpleNetworking/README.md

 ## Installation
 **Using the Swift Package Manager**

-Add Reusable as a dependency to your `Package.swift` file.
+Add SimpleNetworking as a dependency to your `Package.swift` file.
 For more information, see the [Swift Package Manager documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).

 ```
 .package(url: "https://github.com/gonzalezreal/SimpleNetworking", from: "1.0.0")